X68000: Case design

-The X68000 features two soft-eject 5.25-inch floppy drives, or in the compact models, two 3.5-inch floppy drives, and a very distinctive case design of two connected towers, divided by a retractable carrying handle.
-This system was also one of the first to feature a software-controlled power switch; pressing the switch would signal the system's software to save and shutdown, similar to the ATX design of modern PCs.
-The screen would fade to black and sound would fade to silence before the system turned off.
+The X68000 has two soft-eject 5.25-inch floppy drives, or in the compact models, two 3.5-inch floppy drives, and a very distinctive case design of two connected towers, divided by a retractable carrying handle.
+This system was also one of the first with a software-controlled power switch; pressing it signals the system's software to save and shut down.
+The screen fades to black and the sound fades to silence before the system turns off.

 The system's keyboard has a mouse port built into either side.
 The front of the computer has a headphone jack, volume control, joystick, keyboard and mouse ports.
 The top has a retractable carrying handle only on non-Compact models, a reset button, and a non-maskable interrupt (NMI) button.
 The rear has a variety of ports, including stereoscopic output for 3D goggles, FDD and HDD expansion ports, and I/O board expansion slots.